 Inflation refers to the rate at which the overall prices of goods and services rises resulting in the decrease in the purchasing power of the common man, which can be measured through Consumer Price Index.
 Modern analysis of inflation revealed that it is mainly caused either by demand side or supply side or both the factors.
 Demand side factors result in demand-pull inflation while supply side factors lead to cost-push inflation.

+The demand-pull inflation is when the aggregate demand is more than the aggregate supply in an economy, whereas cost push inflation is when the aggregate demand is same and the fall in aggregate supply due to external factors will result in increased price level.
+This article explains clearly the significant difference between demand-pull and cost-push inflation.

+Content: Demand-Pull Inflation Vs Cost-Push Inflation

-:-
+Comparison :-